Are spare parts available?

 Never mix different brands of oils together.
 Put measured qty of oil into container, then add fuel to ensure it is well mixed.
 Measure carefully and accurately in a clean environment, and use clean containers.
 Install a fuel filter inline on your fuel can/pump, clean fresh fuel is important!

 High octane petrol is not required or recommended.
-In Australian 89 ~ 95 max octane is all that is needed
+In Australia 89 ~ 95 max octane is all that is needed

 The DLE factory recommend an oil ratio of 30:1